laminlabs/bionty-base/docs/guide/config.md

 ## Setting default ontologies and versions

-The first entry in `sources.local.yaml` is used as default.
+For each entity, the **first source** and its **maximum version** in `sources.local.yaml` is used as default.

 To set your own default ontology and version, shift the order of entries.

 For example, in the following "doid" used when "species" is specified as "human":